willekenselise/angular-finwise/README.md

 ### Graph

-- Little graph off all outcome and income
+- Little graph of all outcome and income